Oklahoma vs. Iowa State NCAA Football Odds, Plays and Insights | November 20, 2021

 Over/Under Insights

-- Oklahoma and its opponents have gone over the current 61-point total in six of 10 games this season.
+- Oklahoma and its opponents have gone over the current 60-point total in six of 10 games (60%) this season.

 Oklahoma Stats and Trends

-- Oklahoma has played 10 games, with four wins against the spread.

-- This season, the Sooners have an ATS record of 3-6 in their nine games as a favorite of 4 points or more.
+- The Sooners have been favored by 4 points or more nine times this season and are 3-6 ATS in those games.

-- Oklahoma's games this year have hit the over six times in 10 opportunities (60%).
+- Oklahoma's games this year have hit the over on six of 10 set point totals (60%).

-- In games that Oklahoma picks up more than 306.4 yards, the team is 4-5 against the spread and 9-0 overall.
+- Oklahoma is 4-5 against the spread and 9-0 overall when the team amasses over 306.4 yards.

-- This year, the Sooners have 10 turnovers, two fewer than the Cyclones have takeaways (12).

 - Find the latest spread and moneyline odds for Oklahoma at SISportsbook.